input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 :::tip

-If you want to dig deeper, you can get access to several level of logs from the Mithril Signer:
+If you wish to delve deeper, you can access logs at various levels from the Mithril Signer:

 * Add `-v` for some logs (WARN)
 * Add `-vv` for more logs (INFO)